Susan N. Wescott - NewsBreak

 Susan N. Wescott

-Susan N. Wescott SPRINGFIELD, Vt. — Susan N. Wescott, 75, of Springfield, Vermont, passed away unexpectedly on Tuesday, Aug.
+Susan N. Wescott SPRINGFIELD — Susan N. Wescott, 75, died Tuesday, Aug.
 17, 2021, while on a trip in Florida.
-She was born on Jan.
-28, 1946, in Hanover, New Hampshire, to the late Howard and Maxine (Weston) Nelson.
-She worked as an assembly worker for Vermont Research which later became Fair-Rite, and then retired from Sonnax in Bellows Falls, Vermont.
+She was born Jan.
+28, 1946, in Hanover, New Hampshire, the daughter of Howard and Maxine (Weston) Nelson.
+She worked as an assembly worker for Vermont Research which later became Fair-Rite and retired from Sonnax in Bellows Falls.
 After retiring, she worked as a substitute teacher in the Springfield school system.
-Susan loved boating, being outdoors, her dog, Mingo, creating diamond art, vacationing in York, Maine, and visiting the Nubble Lighthouse.
-She is survived by her daughter, Tammy Nelson and her husband, Doug, of Springfield; her grandchildren, Jennifer Aldrich and her companion, Tevon Gray, Nichole Aldrich and her companion, Frederick Barth, Heather Kilburn and her husband, Patrick Jr., Miranda Fogg and her companion, Justin Uhlig; her step-grandchildren, Drake and Bre Nelson; and seven great-grandchildren.
-She is also survived by her sister, Sarah Coutermarche; many nieces and nephews; and by her ex-husband, Raymond Fogg; daughter-in-law, Michelle Fogg and fiancé Keith Blish.
-She was predeceased by her husband, Walter, and her son, Tom.
-Sue touched the hearts of many and she was everyone’s Nana.
+Ms. Wescott enjoyed boating, being outdoors, creating diamond art, vacationing in York, Maine, and visiting the Nubble Lighthouse.
+Survivors include a daughter, Tammy Nelson, of Springfield; four grandchildren, two step-grandchildren, seven great-grandchildren; a sister, Sarah Coutermarche; many nieces and nephews; and her ex-husband, Raymond Fogg.
+She was predeceased by her husband, Walter, and a son, Tom.
 A celebration of life will be held at a later date.
-Memorial contributions may be made in Susan’s memory to the Springfield Humane Society, 401 Skitchewaug Trail, Springfield, VT 05156.www.eagletimes.com
+Memorial contributions may be made to Springfield Humane Society, 401 Skitchewaug Trail, Springfield, VT 05156.www.rutlandherald.com

 Comments / 0